matthewhartstonge/terraform-provider-fusionauth/README.md

 ## Status

-This is a pre-alpha project in a quest to create a FusionAuth provider using best practises and the latest `terraform-plugin-framework` which is in **technical preview**.
+This is a pre-alpha project in a quest to create a FusionAuth provider using best practises and the latest `terraform-plugin-framework`.

+This project is not currently taking contributions.
+This will be reviewed at a later date after the initial project has well-formed patterns.

 ## Requirements